common-voice/community-playbook/sub_pages/voice.md

 1. Check if your language is currently available for voice contributions on the [languages page](https://commonvoice.mozilla.org/languages).

-⚠️ If your langauge is not launched you might want to contribute through supporting [localisation](#-localisation-corpus) or [text corpus](#-text-corpus).
+⚠️ If your language is not launched you might want to contribute through supporting [localization](#-localization-corpus) or [text corpus](#-text-corpus).
 In order to have a language enabled on our site, you will need at least 5000 validated sentences.

 2. Learn about how we are using your data by reading our [terms of service](https://commonvoice.mozilla.org/languages) and [privacy notice](https://commonvoice.mozilla.org/languages).